ionos-cloud/puppet-module/README.md

 The ProfitBricks Puppet module allows a multi-server cloud environment using ProfitBricks resources to be deployed automatically from a Puppet manifest file.

-This module utilizes the ProfitBricks [Cloud API](https://devops.profitbricks.com/api/cloud/) via the [ProfitBricks Ruby SDK](https://devops.profitbricks.com/libraries/ruby/) to manage resources within a virtual data center.
+This module utilizes the ProfitBricks [Cloud API](https://devops.ionoscloud.com/api/cloud/) via the [ProfitBricks Ruby SDK](https://devops.ionoscloud.com/libraries/ruby/) to manage resources within a virtual data center.
 A Puppet manifest file can be used to describe the desired infrastructure configuration including networks, servers, CPU cores, memory, and their relationships as well as states.
 That infrastructure can then be easily and automatically deployed using Puppet.

 ## Getting Started

-Before you begin you will need to have [signed-up for a ProfitBricks account](https://devops.profitbricks.com/signup).
+Before you begin you will need to have [signed-up for a ProfitBricks account](https://devops.ionoscloud.com/signup).
 The credentials you establish during sign-up will be used to authenticate against the ProfitBricks Cloud API.

 ### Requirements

 * Puppet 4.2.x or greater
 * Ruby 2.0 or greater
-* ProfitBricks Ruby SDK (profitbricks-sdk-ruby)
+* ProfitBricks Ruby SDK (ionoscloud-sdk-ruby)
 * ProfitBricks account

 ## Installation